French ship Sophie (1790): Capture

 When Endymion captured Sophie in September 1798, Sophie had been out 82 days, but had taken nothing.
 She was armed with 22 guns and had a crew of 130 men.
 Captain Thomas Williams, of Endymion, described Sophie as: ... a very fine Ship, quite new, and well adapted for His Majesty's Service, being an extraordinary fast Sailer; she having been chased Eight different Times during her last Cruize by our Ships of War, and each time escaped by superior Sailing.

 HMS Sophie

 Endymion brought Sophie and two merchant prizes into Spithead on 5 September 1798.
 She arrived at Portsmouth on 12 September 1798, but was not fitted there until July–September 1799.
 The Royal Navy took her into service as HMS Sophie, registering and establishing her on 5 October 1798.

 Commander George Burdett commissioned Sophie in September 1799.
 On 3 December, she returned to Portsmouth from a cruise to Bilbao.
-On 9 May 1800, she convoyed transports from Portsmouth to Guernsey.
-O 22 July Sophie arrived at Portsmouth with the navy transports Sea Nymph, Howard, Huddleton, and Diligence, which she had convoyed from Ireland.
+On 9 May 1800, she convoyed transports from Portsmouth to Guernsey. nO 22 July, Sophie arrived at Portsmouth with the navy transports Sea Nymph, Howard, Huddleton, and Diligence, which she had convoyed from Ireland.

 In 1801, she was on the Newfoundland station.